ciri-ethereum/ciri/README.md

 The goals of Ciri:

-* Be a researcher-friendly Ethereum implementation，which means Ciri needs to be intelligible and easy to be modified.
+* Be a researcher-friendly Ethereum implementation, which means Ciri needs to be intelligible and easy to be modified.
-* Be a blockchain toolbox requests, provide components and low-level API for developers to build their own private or public chain.
+* Be a blockchain toolbox, provide components and low-level API for developers to build their own private or public chain.
 * In general, we want Ciri to build a bridge to bring rubyist into Ethereum world!

 Where will this project go?